Huawei-Edinburgh-Programming-Languages/idlize/doc/ACE_INTEGRATION.md

 ## Integration Step 2: TS and C++ bridges have some BZ workspace

-The generated TS code and C++ bridge code are generated to some Blue zone workspace.
+The generated TS code and C++ bridge code are generated to a `sig bindings workspace`.
-Something like SIG.

-Benefit: Allows Blue zone Arkoala/TS to be tested with
+Benefit: allows CI of generated TS and bridges.

 ## Integration Step 3: generated modifiers cover more than manual